relativitydev/relativity-trace-documentation/docs/bist_smoke_tests.md

 ## How to Run **BIST**

 > **NOTE:** BIST must be run on a separate, dedicated non-production workspace.
-This is because **BIST** creates documents/rules/terms that do not get removed.
+This is because **BIST** creates test documents/rules/terms that do not get removed.

 -   First, you must set the Trace Configuration Run Option to Continuous
 -   Navigate to -\> Trace -\> Setup